MicrosoftDocs/win32/desktop-src/medfound/meindividualizationstart.md

 ﻿---
 Description: 'Raised by the policy engine when individualization is about to begin.
-Individualization is performed using the application''s implementation of the IMFContentProtectionManager interface.' ms.assetid: 'a3ba98ee-4d2e-466d-be9a-c7e3b5f920a7'
+Individualization is performed using the application's implementation of the IMFContentProtectionManager interface.' ms.assetid: 'a3ba98ee-4d2e-466d-be9a-c7e3b5f920a7'
 title: MEIndividualizationStart event
 ---